withfig/challenge-window-events/README.md

 ## Deliverables

+When you're ready to submit, please create a zip file of the below and upload it to the following form: https://airtable.com/shrFwTaQFMqvzKYLX

 - README.md
 - An Xcode project
 - Source for the 'listener' executable

 You may use whatever packages and libraries you'd like to achieve the final result.

-If you are stuck on something, *please reach out*!
-My guess is the first part of the project will be the most challenging.
-If you are getting stuck here, get in touch!
+If you are stuck on something, *please reach out* to brendan@fig.io, matt@fig.io, and sean@fig.io!
+You get no points for guessing.
+We want you to succeed.
+Our guess is the first part of the project will be the most challenging.
+Again, if you are stuck, please get in touch!

 ## Rubric